ellysh/bash-programming-from-scratch/manuscript/BashScripting/loop-operators.md

 The comma separates the path and filename.
 Therefore, the `read` command writes the `~/My Documents` string into the `path` variable.
 The `report.txt` string comes into the `file` variable.

 The `read` command receives data from the standard input stream.
-It means that you can redirect the file's content to the command.
+It means that you can redirect the file contents to the command.

 Here is an example to read the first line of the `contacts.txt` file from Listing 3-21.
 The following command does it:
 {line-numbers: false, format: Bash}